jamesrharwood/srqr/items/data_collection_instruments.md

 ---
 id: data-collection-instruments
 title: Data collection instruments and technologies
+checklist:
-checklist: Describe any instruments (e.g., interview guides, questionnaires) and devices (e.g., audio recorders) used for data collection; describe if/how the instrument(s) changed over the course of the study.
+    text: Describe any instruments (e.g., interview guides, questionnaires) and devices (e.g., audio recorders) used for data collection; describe if/how the instrument(s) changed over the course of the study.
 ---

 ## What to write